n3rr/Curtin-Malaysia-CTF-2023-Writeup/Forensics/Let's Analyse/Let's Analyse.md

 ## Solution

-Soo for this challenge we need to analyze pcap filee soo let me show you how I got the creedential of joe
+Soo for this challenge we need to analyze `.pcap` filee soo let me show you how I got the creedential of joe

 I filter http stream and search for post method and login succesfull